 - Appears to be in a lot of pain

 - Has tenderness, discolouration or swelling at the site of the hernia

 - The hernia sticks out when your child is sleeping and you cannot push it back in

-How do you fix a baby’s umbilical hernia without surgery?
+How do you fix a baby’s umbilical hernia in Singapore without surgery?

 Children with umbilical hernias do not really require surgery unless the hernia does not go away by the time the child reaches 4 or 5, or if the hernia causes pain.
 I’ve heard a few myths regarding treating an umbilical hernia naturally, such as putting tape over the hernia to hold it in.

 Unfortunately, this is not true as hernias do not need to be pushed on or forcefully pushed in to disappear.
 In this sense, there are no home treatments to fix an umbilical hernia, and the only natural treatment is time — at least for young children.
 You can push the hernia back in yourself at home, but please do not put tape over the hernia as it may cause infection.